aws-amplify/amplify-codegen/packages/amplify-codegen-e2e-tests/Readme.md

-# Amplify CLI E2E tests
+# Amplify Codegen E2E tests

 This packages contains end to end tests that are run in CircleCI to ensure that your changes are not breaking the CLI.
-Each test in this package creates resources in the cloud.
+Some tests in this package might create resources in the cloud.

 ## Setup